joshbduncan/AiCommandPalette/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+### Added
+- New Built-In Commands
+    - Redraw Windows
+    - Reveal Active Document On System
+    - Active Document Report
+        - Generate a custom document report that includes basic file info, artboards, embedded items, fonts, layers, placed items, and spot color information.
+        - Customize what is included in the report by selecting checkboxes for the items listed above (all included by default)
+        - Report can be copied right from the window or saved out to a text file.

 ## [0.5.0] 2023-02-03
 ### Added
 - Go To Functionality